 When visiting Croatia, you should certainly make an effort to move around as much as possible.
-For sure, the tourist resorts are fantastic and will more than meet your needs, but the inland regions are something special.
+The tourist resorts are fantastic and will more than meet your needs, but the inland regions are special.
 Here you can get a real taste of authentic Croatia and feel like you’ve traveled back in time.

 Packed with beautiful baroque-style architecture, culture, and plenty of history, you’ll love walking around the cobbled streets and finding hidden gems to explore.
 There is also delicious cuisine to try too.

 Varaždin used to be the country’s capital but a destructive fire wiped out most of the town in 1776.
 At this time, the capital was moved to Zagreb.
 The good news is that much of the city was rebuilt and recaptured its importance by the start of the 19th century.
 Despite that, there is still a rich history and a sense of being far away from the hustle and bustle.
 It also looks a little like it wouldn’t be far removed from the set of Harry Potter too!

 How To Get To Varaždin & Getting Around

 You can easily reach Varaždin from Zagreb in around one hour, traffic permitting.
 It is only 54 miles away, and the route is pretty scenic, so be sure to stop along the way.

 You can easily rent a car and drive or use the local bus service.
 You can expect to travel for around 1 hour and 30 minutes by bus, and several buses run in either direction daily.
 Once you arrive at the bus station in Varaždin, you need to walk around 5-10 minutes, and you’re right in the heart of the main sightseeing spots.

 Varaždin is a very walkable city, so there are no issues with taxis or buses once you’re there.

 The high temperatures between June to August may make exploring a little difficult, but certainly not impossible!
 However, if you visit between April to June and September and October, you’ll find pleasant temperatures and fewer crowds.